-Fitz&StartZ Productions, based in Ithaca, NY, creates new theater works focusing on children under ten, that explore the nature of theater, music, dance and performance.
-The company is an outgrowth of the long-time collaboration of Lesley Greene and Rachel Lampert who were colleagues at Kitchen Theatre Company (KTC) where Lampert was artistic director until 2017 and Greene serves as Associate Producing Director.
-Beginning in 1999 and continuing through 2009, Lampert & Greene developed and produced ten new musicals for family audiences.
-As Lampert looked to retire from KTC, she and Greene formed Fitz&Startz Productions to reboot their work together for new audiences.
-The first performances under the name Fitz&Startz Productions were in 2015.
-The work Lampert & Greene write, direct and produce is created to encourage curiosity, imagination, and empathy and expose very young people to new ways to express ideas and tell stories.
+Fitz&StartZ Productions, based in Ithaca, NY, creates new theater works for family audiences that explore the nature of theater, music, dance and performance.
+The company is an outgrowth of the long-time collaboration of Lesley Greene and Rachel Lampert who were colleagues at Kitchen Theatre Company (KTC) where Lampert was artistic director until 2017 and Greene served as Associate Producing Director until 2020.
+The work is created to encourage curiosity, imagination, and empathy and expose very young people to new ways to express ideas and tell stories.

 The Mystery of the Magic Flute

 The work may take the form of a traditional musical, a movement piece with no words at all, or an interactive play.
 The productions often introduce a new genre of theater to young audiences by exploring opera, dance, classical music, or bare bones storytelling.
 It is our goal to create a theatrical experience that kindles new interests, stimulates insight, and has the potential to inspire a view of the world as a place where expression and communication is expansive, powerful, exciting, and available to all.